 - When you overcome this challenge, what will you do next?

 - Do you stand to get promoted or get more resources if you can hit your goal?
 Would you lose responsibility or be demoted if you don’t?

-The benefit of GPCTBA/C&I is that is allows salespeople to gather a huge amount of information.
+The benefit of GPCTBA/C&I is that it allows salespeople to gather a huge amount of information.
 If your product is complex, highly differentiated, and stands to become an integral part of your prospect’s business strategy, having these insights is incredibly valuable.
-Sales reps selling these kinds of products need to step into their prospects’ world to be effective advisors and business partners.

 However, GPCTBA/C&I might not be right for every sales force.
 Depending on what you sell, such thorough qualification may not be necessary.